rails/rails/guides/source/active_support_core_extensions.md

 # => Sun, 08 Aug 2010 21:00:00 UTC +00:00
 ```

-They translate to calls to +since+ or +advance+.
+They translate to calls to `since` or `advance`.
 For example here we get the correct jump in the calendar reform:

 ```ruby
 Date.new(1582, 10, 4) + 1.day